 Levante Leadership Institute

 Since its inception as a nonprofit in 1992, SAF's Levante Leadership Institute has been using theatre and arts to provide migrant and farmworker youth in rural North Carolina with opportunities to build self-esteem, develop leadership skills, and prepare for higher education.

-Through the Student Organizing School, SAF trains, mentors, and supports a small group of college students in NC to be leaders in the farmworker movement.
-Student organizers learn about the history of the farm labor movement, current farm labor campaigns, and popular education and organizing.
-Through campus organizing, the students support current policy and organizing campaigns to improve farm labor conditions.
+Through the Student Organizing School, SAF trains, mentors, and supports a small group of SAF alumni to be leaders in the farmworker movement.
+Through an orientation and retreat, student organizers will learn about the history of farm labor organizing and student organizing, how to present on farmworker issues and represent SAF, and how to engage their peers and the public in farmworker justice.